After Toronto attack, online misogynists praise suspect as ‘new saint’

 Rodger, who Minassian referenced by name in his Facebook post, listed sexual frustration and a hatred for women as his chief motivation for his killing spree.

-In his posts, Rodger spoke in language common among the incel and pickup communities, separating men into groups of alphas and betas and reducing women to entitlements which could be won or stolen.
+In his posts, Rodger spoke in language common among the incel and pickup communities, separating men into groups of alphas and betas and reducing women to entitlements that could be won or stolen.

 Rodger closed his manifesto with: “All I ever wanted was to love women, and in turn to be loved by them back.
 Their behavior towards me has only earned my hatred, and rightfully so!
 I am the true victim in all of this.
 I am the good guy.”

-Note: CORRECTION (April 25, 2018, 2:25 a.m.
-ET): An earlier version of this article misstated the name of Canada's public broadcaster.
-It is the Canadian Broadcasting Corporation, not the Canadian Broadcasting Company.